DragonBlame/tpf-dragons-edition/WABBAJACK.md

 6. In line 66, remove `#` sign before _Resolution_ parameter and then write down your desired resolution after _=_ sign.
 7. Press on `Save` button.

+If you want to change your field of view (FOV), do the following:

+1. Press on `TPF DRAGON'S EDITION - FINAL PATCHES` separator.
+2. Double click on `TPF DE - Final Patches` mod.
+3. Choose `INI files` tab.
+4. Press on `SKSE\Plugins\ImprovedCamera.ini`.
+5. From line 174 to 191, change FOV parameters to your desired values.
+6. Press on `Save` button.

 <p>
     <img width="25%" src="https://user-images.githubusercontent.com/37147270/153157130-5fa2ffc8-8770-4b9a-8565-a0e564af2542.png" />
 </p>